XML RSS

 Well, all that said, what can you do about homesickness?
 How can you relieve it?
 What positive steps can you take to feel better?

-1. Letters bring letters
+1. Letters and emails bring responses

-Nothing is as welcome as a letter from home, but keep in mind that the more people you write, the more people who will write back to you.
+Nothing is as welcome as a letter or email from home, but keep in mind that the more people you write, the more people who will write back to you.
 We often forget that and expect people to think of us and write first.
-When they get a letter from you, it will jog their memory and make them feel obligated to write you back.
+When they get an email or text from you, it will jog their memory and make them feel obligated to write you back.
 Letter writing has become a lost art, but your letters don't have to be long or even profound.
 Tell others about your day, what interesting things you've seen, odd stuff that's happened, how you appreciate them or miss them.
 Ask them specific questions about people.
 Include a photo, if you can.
 Of course email is a fast, reliable way to communicate as well, and most of us can type faster than we can write with a pen.
 Whichever you choose, writing will take your mind off yourself and put it on those you love.
 You'll feel better while you're writing and while you're reading the reply.

 2. Look for the good